 I believe we can try to lead by example by being feminine, knowledgeable, hardworking and humble women in the workplace and in leadership positions and be available to provide mentorship to younger women.

-If there are any ‘data ladies’ who would like to connect, please feel free to message me on LinkedIN.
+Born in Slovakia.
+If there are any ‘data ladies’ who would like to connect, please feel free to message me on LinkedIn.